Nagasi Krestos

 Nagasi Krestos (Note: Nagasi Krestos, is also spelled in various sources as Nagase Krestos Nagasse Krestos, Nagasse Kristos Warada Qal, Nagassi Krestos, Nagassi Nagassi Kristos Warada Qal, Negassie Krestos) was the ruling prince of Shewa (reigned c.
 1682 — c.
 1703), an important Amhara noble of Ethiopia.
-Nagasi succeeded to unite fragmented Amhara districts in Shewa, and launched several wars of reconquest of Shewan territories against his Oromo enemies.
+Nagasi succeeded to unite fragmented Amhara districts in Shewa, and launched several wars of reconquest of Shewan territories against his Oromo and Adal enemies.

 Historical context

 In the 16th century, Christian Abyssinia was devastated after the conclusion of the long running Ethiopian–Adal War, which culminated in the defeat of the Adal Sultanate and their Ottomans backers during the Battle of Wayna Daga.
 The toll of the war was immense, the war ravaged Christian realm avoided near extinction.
 In this vulnerable state, a new threat emerged from the south, the Oromos migrated northwards and began a series of conquests into Shewa, Gurage, Welega, Bete Amhara and other areas.

 Until about the end of the 16th century Shewa was an important part of the Empire of Ethiopia.
 The Shewan towns of Barara (precursor to Addis Abeba), Tegulet and Debre Berhan served as the capitals for a number of the Emperors and Debre Libanos was a religious centre of national importance.
 Shewa was almost completely lost to the Imperial authority by the end of Sarsa Dengel's reign, and de facto separated from the Gondarine kingdom during most of the 17th century.
 Local Shewan tradition (collected by Heruy Wolde Selassie) claims that the late 17th century rulers of some fourteen Shewan districts formally remained subjects of the Gondarine kings, but had no royal governor.
 Royal chronicles, however, report that Anestasyos was Sahafe Lam of Shewa under atse Iyasu I, and that the next Sahafe Lam, Demetros, initiated a series of campaigns of reconquest of Shewan territories from his native Merhabete against the Oromos.

 The few Amharan families of Shewa who survived the Oromo onslaught took refuge in mountain fastnesses in the district of Menz.
 In course of time, the sub-division of Agancha emerged as the dominant power and a leading member of the Agancha Amhara, called Negasi, became in effect the ruler of all the Amhara families in Menz.